4A-50/OSVU/CONTRIBUTING.md

 ## Submiting A Pull Request

 Please send a pull request with a clear list of what you've done ([read more about pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests)).
-It's helpful if u can include tests in the request as testing is something that allways needs to happen.
+It's helpful if you can include tests in the request as testing is something that always needs to happen.

 - Use a clear and descriptive title for the pull request to state the improvement you made to the code or the bug you solved.
 - Provide a link to the related issue if the pull request is a follow up of an existing bug report or enhancement suggestion.